HadrienG2/grayscott/README.md

       and more portable than if it were written directly against harware intrinsics, but this implementation strategy also puts us at the mercy of compiler autovectorizer whims.
+    * `compute-manualvec` does the manual implementation instead, demonstrating that for this particular problem autovectorization works very well and a manual implementation is a lot more trouble than it's worth.
     * TODO: Add more backends here as they are implemented.
 - `reaction` is a binary that runs the simulation.
 It uses the same CLI argument syntax as the `xyz_gray_scott` binaries from the C++ version, but the